hdickie/Data_Profile_Tester/README.md

-#### Testing Plan
+#### Data Model

 The first step in implementing this automatic analysis is to define the data model we want to use, and the necessary transformations from the raw data.

 <table>
 <thead>